 - Once you received the notice of Discrepancy issued by the RDO or Revenue, you must respond to this notice by explaining the reasons why their findings are not valid.

-- During these periods, you’re required to submit the necessary documents to support the explanations or arguments.
+- During these periods, you need to submit the necessary documents to support the explanations or arguments.

 - “if the taxpayer disagrees with the discrepancy/discrepancies detected during the audit/investigation, the taxpayer must present an explanation and provide documents to support his explanation.
-The documents must be submitted during the discussion.
+You must submit the documents during the discussion.
 Should the taxpayer need more time to present the documents, he may submit such documents after the discussion.
 The taxpayer must submit all necessary documents that support his explanation within thirty (30) days after receipt of the Notice of Discrepancy”, BIR said.

 Effect of Failure to Address the Discrepancy

-If you ignore the notice of Discrepancy issued by the government within 30 days given by the BIR, shall be meted with a penalty as provided by existing laws, rules, and regulations.
+Suppose you ignore the notice of Discrepancy issued by the government within 30 days given by the BIR.
+In that case, it shall be meted with a penalty as provided by existing laws, rules, and regulations.
 Also, the government will issue actions:

 - The imposition of the administrative sanction of suspension and temporary closure of business establishments.

 - Issuance and enforcement of the Subpoena Duces Tecum (SDT) in strict compliance with procedures enunciated in RMO No. 88-2010 and other applicable pertinent revenue issuances.